caspergrl/GT-UX-UI-Dec2022-June2023/01-week/01-lesson.md

 - *What* is about the product's functionality.
 What can users do with the product?

-- *How* is about the design of functionality in an accessible and creative way.
+- *How* is about the design of functionality in an accessible and creative way that also meets the needs of the business.

 ## SLIDE 7